 - Always look into the dog food that you buy for your dog and check whether or not it fulfills your furry friend’s nutritional needs

 That being said and out of the way, let us go through how you can cure your dog who’s a fussy eater.
 Ready?

 Below Are the Steps You Need to Follow:

 - Figure out what exactly you want your furry friend to be eating and serve him a very small quantity of the same in his bowl

 - Take your cell phone out and set up a timer for 5 minutes

 - As soon as the timer goes off, you need to take your dog’s bowl away—mean, right?

 - Make sure that you do not give your treat any human food or treats at all until your furry friend’s next mealtime

 - Now, do the same thing that you did before—offer your dog a small quantity of the dog food for an exact time period of five minutes

-- Ensure that you aren’t feeding your dog anything else in between the meals—even if he isn’t eating
+- Ensure that you aren’t feeding your dog anything else in between the meals—even if dog isn’t eating but acting normal

 - Don’t forget to make sure that your dog has clean drinking water available to him at all times

 - Keep repeating this for as long as it is necessary